Updated: May 3

 Image: Royal Collection Trust/© Her Majesty Queen Elizabeth II 2020

-Elizabeth II (Elizabeth Alexandra Mary, born 21 April 1926) is the Queen of the United Kingdom and the other Commonwealth realms.
+Elizabeth II (Elizabeth Alexandra Mary, born 21 April 1926 - died 8 September 2022) was the Queen of the United Kingdom and the other Commonwealth realms.
 Elizabeth was born in Mayfair, London, as the first child of the Duke & Duchess of York (later King George VI & Queen Elizabeth).
 Her father ascended the throne on the abdication of his brother King Edward VIII in 1936, from that date she was the heir presumptive.
 Elizabeth was educated privately at home & began to undertake public duties during the Second World War, serving in the Auxiliary Territorial Service.
 In 1947, she married Philip, Duke of Edinburgh, a former prince of Greece & Denmark, with whom she has four children: Charles, Prince of Wales; Anne, Princess Royal; Prince Andrew, Duke of York; & Prince Edward, Earl of Wessex.

 When her father died in February 1952, Elizabeth became the head of the Commonwealth & queen regnant of seven independent Commonwealth countries: the United Kingdom, Canada, Australia, New Zealand, South Africa, Pakistan, & Ceylon (now Sri Lanka).
 Elizabeth has reigned as a constitutional monarch through major political changes, such as devolution in the United Kingdom, Canadian patriation, & the decolonisation of Africa.
 Between 1956 & 1992, the number of her realms varied as territories gained independence, & as realms, including South Africa, Pakistan, & Ceylon (renamed Sri Lanka), became republics.
 She became the first British monarch to reach a Sapphire Jubilee (65 years as Queen).
-She is the longest-lived & longest-reigning British monarch.
-She is the longest-serving female head of state in world history, & the world's oldest living monarch, longest-reigning current monarch, & oldest & longest-serving current head of state.
+She was the longest-lived & longest-reigning British monarch.
+She was the longest-serving female head of state in world history.

 The Coronation of Queen Elizabeth II